ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**4.0.6**

+- Reverted from R2API.ItemDropAPI to an internal implementation for drop table management.
+Resolves the command droplet issue, in addition to several other drop table errors (e.g. duplication --> chance skewing).

 **4.0.5**

 - Fixed CatalogBoilerplate equipments being added to both Lunar and non-Lunar sources regardless of actual IsLunar flag.